gopibabus/TypingPractice/README.md

 # TypingPractice
 This project is to improve my typing speed on keyboard!!

-> Resources in this Repo is from Typing Course - Linkedin Learning
+> Resources in this Repo are from Typing Course - Linkedin Learning
 > [Learning Typing](https://www.linkedin.com/learning/learning-typing-2014)